-The Committee shall have the authority to select or replace the independent auditor.
-The Committee shall be responsible for the compensation and oversight of the work of the independent auditor.
-The independent auditor shall report directly to the Committee.
+The Committee shall have the authority to select or replace the principal independent auditor.
+The Committee shall be responsible for the compensation and oversight of the work of the principal independent auditor.
+The principal independent auditor shall report directly to the Committee.

-The Committee shall pre-approve all auditing services and permitted non-audit services to be performed for the Company by its independent auditor.
-The Committee may delegate authority to a subcommittee consisting of one or more Committee members or to the chief financial officer or his/her designee within certain specified limits, when appropriate, including the authority to grant pre-approvals of audit and permitted non-audit services.
-Decisions of such subcommittee or the chief financial officer or his/her designee relating to pre-approvals shall be presented to the full Committee at its next scheduled meeting.
+The Committee shall pre-approve all auditing services and permitted non-audit services to be performed for the Company by its principal independent auditor.
+The Committee may delegate authority to a subcommittee consisting of one or more Committee members, including the authority to grant pre-approvals of audit and permitted non-audit services.
+Decisions of such subcommittee relating to pre-approvals shall be presented to the full Committee at its next scheduled meeting.

 The Committee shall have the authority, to the extent it deems necessary or appropriate, to retain independent legal, accounting or other advisors.
-The Company shall provide for appropriate funding, as determined by the Committee, for payment of compensation to the independent auditor for the purpose of rendering or issuing an audit report, or performing other audit, review or attest services for the Company; compensation to any advisors employed by the Committee; and ordinary administrative expenses of the Committee that are necessary or appropriate in carrying out its duties.
-In accordance with a process established by the Presiding Director, the Committee shall make regular reports to the Board, including reports on the Committee's activities and actions at Board meetings, and through the distribution of the minutes of Committee meetings.
+The Company shall provide for appropriate funding, as determined by the Committee, for payment of compensation to independent auditors for the purpose of rendering or issuing an audit report, or performing other audit, review or attest services for the Company; compensation to any advisors employed by the Committee; and ordinary administrative expenses of the Committee that are necessary or appropriate in carrying out its duties.
+In accordance with a process established by the Lead Director, the Committee shall make regular reports to the Board, including reports on the Committee's activities and actions at Board meetings, and through the distribution of the minutes of Committee meetings.

-In accordance with a process established by the Presiding Director, the Committee shall annually review and reassess the adequacy of this Charter and recommend any proposed changes to the Board for approval.
+In accordance with a process established by the Lead Director, the Committee shall annually review and reassess the adequacy of this Charter and recommend any proposed changes to the Board for approval.

-In accordance with a process established by the Presiding Director, the Committee shall annually review the Committee's own performance against its Charter and report to the Board on such evaluation.
+In accordance with a process established by the Lead Director, the Committee shall annually review the Committee's own performance against its Charter and report to the Board on such evaluation.